Garlic was used by the ancient Egyptians for medicinal purposes and is still popular today as a health supplement.

 The benefit of garlic for chickens.

-Anything added to your bird’s diet should be carefully researched first, as should any external preparation.
-Anything you choose to use should be introduced gradually and tested in a small quantity at first.
+Although garlic is a natural product, any external preparation added to your bird’s diet should be introduced gradually and tested in a small quantity at first.

 Here is a list of what garlic might be useful for:

-- The respiratory system can benefit from breathing steam which has (fresh) garlic infused into it.
-This can be done by placing the bird into a show cage / puppy crate anywhere that can be covered in plastic easily (still allowing enough air to breathe) and placing a steaming bowl under the plastic -but- outside of the cage (so your bird doesn’t get burnt).
-This can help their breathing as an expectorant and gets the active anti-inflammatory ingredients directly into the lungs.
+Place the bird into a show cage/puppy crate anywhere that can be covered on top with plastic easily (still allowing enough air to breathe) and placing a steaming bowl under the plastic -but- outside of the cage (so your bird doesn’t get burnt).
+It can help their breathing as an expectorant and receives the active anti-inflammatory ingredients directly into the lungs.

 Is fresh, raw garlic better?